 How much detail do I need to provide?

 You should use the Student Conduct Case Referral Form to provide any relevant information you have about the case.
 For the respondent (student alleged to have violated policy) to be found responsible, AU requires that a case meet the standard of evidence known as "preponderance of the evidence."
 This essentially means that evidence needs to demonstrate it is "more likely than not" that a violation occurred.
-The Student Conduct Case Referral Form should particularly include names and relationship to the incident of anyone who you might want to ask to serve as a witness.
-Those filing the complaint can only call witnesses who are named in the initial Student Conduct Case Referral Form.
+It is particularly helpful if the Student Conduct Case Referral Form includes names and relationship to the incident of anyone who you might want to ask to serve as a witness.
 Finally, it is best to document the incident as fully as possible while details are still fresh in your mind.

 Will I get another chance to share information about the case?

 Most cases referred to the Student Conduct office are less serious in nature and therefore are resolved through a disciplinary conference.
 In a disciplinary conference, the complainant is not present.
 In a disciplinary hearing, both the complainant and the respondent are provided with opportunities to make statements to the hearing panel members.

 Cases are assigned to be resolved in a disciplinary hearing when the potential outcome could warrant removal from housing, suspension, or dismissal.
 All less serious cases are assigned to be resolved in disciplinary conferences where removal from housing, suspension, or dismissal are not sanction options.

 What happens if someone submits a referral form that is determined to be false?